aloladze88-afk/ai-agents-intro/README.md

 Task 5 is complete.
 A separate Practice Designer Agent now receives the original topic and the Explainer Agent's output, then creates a short beginner-friendly exercise with expected input, expected output and one or two hints.

+Task 6 is complete.
+A Reviewer Agent now inspects the combined draft, identifies missing or unclear information, gives specific improvement suggestions and adds a short approval or revision recommendation to the final Markdown file.

 ## Project structure

 ```text